 I'd have to say Flyvbjerg is a bit over the top calling estimaters fools and lairs, but he does have a point about the in-credibility of cost and schedule estimates.

 We about how building such estimates is a waste of time and we should switch to doing everything in an agile manner and let the requirements emerge over time while spending the clients money to discover them.

 This is an exaggeration I know and it literally doesn't work that way even for agile processes.
 But it brings out the point that developing credible estimates of cost and schedule is actually hard and requires careful consideration to the processes.

 The first thing to recognize is there is no such thing as a credible estimate in the absence of the underlying statistical and resulting probabilistic processes being applied to that estimate.
 The notion that we can forecast the duration of a work activity or the cost of that activity without a probabilistic confidence to that forecast is näive at best and delusional at worse.

-Maybe if Flyvbjerg had used the work "delusional" it would set better with me.
+Maybe if Flyvbjerg had used the word "delusional" it would set better with me.
 Liar implies malicious intent.
 Fool implies no one else was looking after the work and a "fool" was left in charge of the estimiating process.